 When you evaluate a situation, you make a quick judgement based on three things:

 - How it will affect you

 - Do you have the capability/resources to overcome the difficulty?

-Realising that it is your interpretation of events rather than the event itself that causes stress is the start of a transformation for many people I’ve coached and trained.
+Realising that your interpretation of events rather than the event itself causes stress is the start of a transformation for many people I’ve coached and trained.

 2. Stress can be a good thing.

 Stress is a biological response to perceived danger, changing both your mind and your body so you can deal with what is in front of you.
 Stress can be and is a wake-up call in your body, getting you ready to perform.
 Interpreted correctly, it supports you to take a task seriously, providing motivation and the focus to work hard.
 It’s the fight part of the so-called fight or flight response.

 3. Or, the stress might be so debilitating that you freeze or run away from the job in hand.

 These reactions are ingrained in us by nature and evolution to protect us from short term (usually) physical danger.
 Prolonged stress can be harmful to our thinking, health and overall wellbeing.
 Many people are experiencing prolonged stress at the moment.
 Quietly, under the surface.
 Behind the scenes.

 4. We already know the common causes of stress in the workplace